kimthompson/tech-talk-npm-package/slides.md

 * apm-saturn (*to be released*)
 * slideshow (*to be released?*)

 Note: At the moment we have two libraries up and running in beta: `apm-titan` and `apm-mimas`.
 We intend to call our root site generator **Saturn**, so we decided to name any React component packages after the moons of Saturn.
 Titan is Saturn's largest moon, so naturally it's the name of our biggest package that contains most of the "building blocks" we will use to make our sites. **Mimas** is a much smaller library used to generate images from our Images API, so it's named after the much smaller moon **Mimas**.
-(TODO: have a picture of Saturn and its moons in the background)

 <--s-->

-## My process
+## In a nutshell

-Create a new package, set up the build process, and start plopping your reusable components in there.
+1. Create a new package
+2. Set up the build process
+3. Start plopping your components in there

 Note: There are likely many other processes that would work, and there may be some that work even better, but this is the one that worked for me and that made the most sense to me by the time I did it twice.